dask/dask-ml/docs/source/hyper-parameter-search.rst

 Avoid Repeated Work
 ^^^^^^^^^^^^^^^^^^^

-When searching over composite estimators like ``sklearn.pipeline.Pipeline`` or ``sklearn.pipeline.FeatureUnion``, Dask-ML will avoid fitting the same estimator + parameter + data combination more than once.
+When searching over composite models like ``sklearn.pipeline.Pipeline`` or ``sklearn.pipeline.FeatureUnion``, Dask-ML will avoid fitting the same model + parameter + data combination more than once.
 For pipelines with expensive early steps this can be faster, as repeated work is avoided.

 For example, given the following 3-stage pipeline and grid (modified from `this